GitHub for publishing

 Collaboration is the most compelling reason to manage a project with Git and GitHub.
 My definition of collaboration includes hands-on participation by multiple people, including your past and future self, as well as an asymmetric model, in which some people are active makers and others only read or review. - Jenny Bryan, “Excuse Me, Do You Have a Moment to Talk About Version Control?”

-Next, to learn GitHub with R, the absolute best resource is Jenny Bryan’s Happy Git With R. This is a comprehensive, friendly step-by-step process of how to do so, and is an awesome reference for seasoned git/GitHub users as well.
-If you want a shorter-form resource, I’d recommend 2 tutorials from R for Excel Users.
-This also teaches you how to set up GitHub to sync directly through RStudio, so that you don’t have to have any other software (including the command line) open to do so:
+When you’re ready to learn GitHub with R, the absolute best resource is Jenny Bryan’s Happy Git With R. This is a comprehensive, friendly step-by-step process of how to do so, and is an awesome reference for seasoned git/GitHub users as well.
+If you want a shorter-form resource, see the two GitHub tutorials in R for Excel Users: GitHub and Collaborating with GitHub.
+This resource also teaches you how to set up GitHub to sync directly through RStudio, without any other software (without the command line) required to do so.

-On my local computer, I interact with GitHub through RStudio 99.9% of the time (use command line .1% of time).
+On my local computer, I interact with GitHub through RStudio 99.9% of the time (use command line .1% of time). - Julie Lowndes

 What is GitHub? — Non-traditional answer